DeviationTX/deviation-manual/source/ch_protocols.rst

 |mod-install-link|

-The V202 protocol supports up to 8 channels.
+The V202 protocol supports up to 11 channels, does not support auto-binding.
+If Fixed ID is set to None, a transmitter-specific ID is used instead.
+It is necessary to manually bind each model before the first use.

 The 1 st 4 channels represent Aileron, Elevator, Throttle, and Rudder.
 Additional channels control the quadracopter special functions:

 * Channel 5 controls the blink speed
 * Channel 6 enables ‘flip’ mode
-* Channel 7 Enables the camera
+* Channel 7 takes still pictures
-* Channel 8 Turns video on/off
+* Channel 8 turns video on/off
+* Channel 9 turns headless mode on/off
+* Channel 10 causes the x axis to calibrate
+* Channel 11 causes the y axis to calibrate

 Protocol: \*SLT
 ---------------